Agent Skills: MPP - Machine Payments Protocol

 const result = await mppx.charge({ amount: '0' })(request)

-As of mppx 0.8.0, zero-amount proof credentials are bound to the payer wallet: the EIP-712 Proof typed-data now includes an account field and the domain version is bumped to 3 (canonical contract exposed as tempo.Proof).
-A proof signed for one account no longer verifies against another.
+Since mppx 0.8.0 these proofs are bound to the payer wallet: the EIP-712 Proof typed data (exposed as tempo.Proof) carries an account field at domain version 3, so a proof signed for one account no longer verifies against another.

-Use cases: identity verification, long-running job polling (prove identity once, poll freely), paid unlock with free subsequent access, multi-step agent pipelines.
-See mpp.dev/advanced/identity for full patterns.
+Use cases: identity verification, long-running job polling, paid unlock with free subsequent access, multi-step agent pipelines.
+See mpp.dev/advanced/identity.

 Payments Proxy